TheGreatRambler/EpicBaritone/FEATURES.md

 - **Avoiding dangerous blocks** Obviously, it knows not to walk through fire or on magma, not to corner over lava (that deals some damage), not to break any blocks touching a liquid (it might drown), etc.
 - **Parkour** Sprint jumping over 1, 2, or 3 block gaps
 - **Parkour place** Sprint jumping over a 3 block gap and placing the block to land on while executing the jump.
 It's really cool.
+- **Sprint jumps** Optimize pathing to do sprint jumps
+- **Sprint jumps with 2 block high ceiling** attempts to choose paths with 2 block high ceilings and will create one if it is 3 blocks high
 - **Pigs** It can sort of control pigs.
 I wouldn't rely on it though.

 # Pathing method